-The final statement issued but not yet implemented that will significantly affect the District is statement No. 87, Leases.
+The fourth statement issued but not yet implemented that will significantly affect the District is statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement will increase the usefulness of governments' financial statements by requiring reporting of certain lease liabilities that currently are not reported.
-It will enhance comparability of financial statements among governments by requiring lessees and lessors to report leases under a single model.
-This Statement also will enhance the decision-usefulness of the information provided to financial statement users by requiring notes to financial statements related to the timing, significance, and purpose of a government's leasing arrangements.
+It will enhance comparability of financial statement also will enhance the decision-usefulness of the information provided to financial statement users by requiring notes to financial statements related to the timing, significance, and purpose of a government's leasing arrangements.
 This statement will be implemented at the District in the year ended June 30, 2021.